MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- Why patient data cannot be easily forgotten? [[paper]](https://arxiv.org/abs/2206.14541)
+  - Ruolin Su, Xiao Liu, Sotirios A. Tsaftaris. *MICCAI 2022*
+  - Key Word: Privacy; Patient-wise Forgetting; Scrubbing.
+  - <details><summary>Digest</summary> We study the influence of patient data on model performance and formulate two hypotheses for a patient's data: either they are common and similar to other patients or form edge cases, i.e. unique and rare cases.
+We show that it is not possible to easily forget patient data.
+We propose a targeted forgetting approach to perform patient-wise forgetting.
+Extensive experiments on the benchmark Automated Cardiac Diagnosis Challenge dataset showcase the improved performance of the proposed targeted forgetting approach as opposed to a state-of-the-art method.

 - Data Leakage in Federated Averaging. [[paper]](https://arxiv.org/abs/2206.12395)
   - Dimitar I. Dimitrov, Mislav Balunović, Nikola Konstantinov, Martin Vechev.
   - Key Word: Federated Learning; Gradient Inversion Attacks and Defenses.